MasrourTawfik/Textra_Insights/Docs/Scripts/4_Categorization.rst

 - Refining the definitions with **keywords** and **examples**.
 - Benchmarking multiple embedding models and choosing the best one.
-- Fine-tuning the embedding models for our use case.
+- Fine-tuning the embedding model for our use case.

 4.Evaluation Strategy
 -----------------------